maitrungduc1410/react-native-new-feature/README.md

 }
 ```
 # Customization
 `React Native New Feature` can be fully customized as your need.
-Below is detail sub components included:
+Below is detail of sub components included and list of animations available:

 <div align="center">
   <img src="./overview.png" />